Sher-lock221/LivePoll/README.md

 # LivePoll

 A deliberately small, polished live polling tool.
-A signed-in host creates a poll, copies its URL, and every viewer sees vote totals change immediately—no refresh required.
+A signed-in host creates a poll, copies its URL, and every viewer sees vote totals change immediately; no refresh required.

 ## Stack and responsibilities